-- Which users can use personal mobile devices in school (staff / students / visitors) - Restrictions on where, when and how they may be used in school - Storage - Whether staff will be allowed to use personal devices for school business - Levels of access to networks / internet (as above) - Network / broadband capacity - Technical support (this may be a clear statement that no technical support is available) - Filtering of the internet connection to these devices - Data Protection - Taking / storage / use of images - Liability for loss/damage or malfunction following access to the network (likely to be a disclaimer about school responsibility). - Identification / labelling of personal devices - How visitors including third-party contractors, will be informed about school requirements
+- Which users can use personal mobile devices in school (staff / students / visitors) - Restrictions on where, when and how they may be used in school - Storage - Whether staff will be allowed to use personal devices for school business - Levels of access to networks / internet (as above) - Network / broadband capacity - Technical support (this may be a clear statement that no technical support is available) - Filtering of the internet connection to these devices - Data Protection - The right to take, examine and search users' devices in the case of misuse, as in the BYOD Agreement letter.

-How education about the safe and responsible use of mobile devices is included in the school Online Safety education programmes.
+- Taking / storage / use of images - Liability for loss/damage or malfunction following access to the network - Identification / labelling of personal devices - How visitors will be informed about school requirements - How education about the safe and responsible use of mobile devices is included in the school Online Safety education programmes.